mspeculatrix/IoT_room_thermometer_ESP32_OLED/README.md

 The code uses lots of Serial.print() statements for debugging purposes.
 These can be - and probably should be - removed or commented out.

 Board to use with Arduino IDE: ESP32 Dev Module

+This code uses Adafruit GFX fonts.
+I've created my own fonts, which are the ones referenced in the code.
+So it's unlikely you'll be able to run this straight off the bat.
+Replace the fonts with ones available in your dev environment.
+Or use the display's built-in fonts.

 NOTE: Wifi credentials and InfluxDB settings (including credentials) are stored in header files in my Arduino libraries folder.
 These files are: